menu

 In addition, neighborhoodScout's exclusive research revealed that 96.3% of the adult residents in the Old North Milwaukee neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 98.0% of the neighborhoods in America.

-Also, the Old North Milwaukee neighborhood stands out for having an average per capita income lower than 96.5% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Old North Milwaukee neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.5% of the neighborhoods in America.
 The Old North Milwaukee neighborhood also has a greater percentage of children living in poverty (57.1%) than found in 96.2% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Real Estate